 After leaving the factory, new tires contain certain release agents like silicone-based compounds.
 These help tires release from the molds during manufacturing.
 While the agents are mandatory for the production process, they are expected to reduce traction during the first period of use.
 As such, it might take some time for these compounds to wear off until the true tire grip properties emerge.

-The tire tread also needs time to adapt to road conditions after leaving the factory in a brand-new and smooth condition.
+The tire tread needs time to adapt to road conditions after leaving the factory.
 The tread surface requires several hundred miles to develop micro-abrasions that will later ensure optimal grip.
 "Scuffing" is a more popular term for this process and is very important for the tire's overall performance, especially in wet conditions.
 The whole process optimizes the connection between the vehicle with the new tires and the contact with the road to unleash optimal performance.

-It usually takes about 500 miles for a new tire to break in.
-Still, the process might vary depending on the tire type, vehicle specs, or road conditions.
-Certain high-performance tires, for instance, might need up to 1,000 miles to break in.
-In such a context, proper care is essential so as not to affect the tire's long-term performance.
+It takes about 500 miles for a new tire to break in.
+The process varies depending on the tire type, vehicle specs, or road conditions.
+Certain high-performance tires, for example, might need up to 1,000 miles to break in.

-The following 4 practices will help your tires have a smooth break-in process.
-Here is what you shall do for the first 500-1000 miles:
+The following four practices for the first 500-1000 miles will help your tires have a smooth break-in process.
+Here is what you shall do :

 Avoid aggressive braking and acceleration.
 Give your tires gentle inputs allowing them to warm up and cool down gradually.